 Which Way Should Bathroom Stalls Open?

 Have you ever wondered if there was a standard for which direction bathroom stall doors open?
 Or have you noticed patterns in the directions these doors opened and asked yourself if there was a reason for it?
-Have you ever asked yourself, “Should bathroom stall doors swing in or out?”
+Have you ever asked yourself, “which way should a door open into a bathroom?”

 It may not be a topic many of us think of often, but when we do, it’s a puzzling question.
 After all, if bathroom stall doors all open the same, it stands to reason that there must be a good explanation for it.